 Neuralink’s implants will do all those things too.
 But they will be much smaller and have further capabilities.

 “[The implants] could, in principle, fix anything that’s wrong with the brain,” according to Elon.
 That includes epilepsy, depression, hearing and eyesight problems, and an array of other medical conditions.

 Neuralink’s implants are in the development stage and are yet to receive the green light to do tests in humans.

-Implants to enhance human’s capabilities and robotize humans
+Implants to enhance human capabilities and robotize humans

 But Elon’s vision for this company he co-founded in 2016 does not end there.
-He hopes one day the implants will not only fix things, but enhance human’s capabilities.
+He hopes one day the implants will not only fix things but enhance human capabilities.

-Enter Elon’s fear of artificial intelligence again.
-Just like with OpenAI, with Neuralink too he hopes to win the battle against bad AI.
+Enter Elon’s fear of artificial intelligence again (AI).
+Just like with OpenAI, with Neuralink, too, he hopes to win the battle against bad AI.

-He believes that by merging AI and humans, the chances that AI will be able to turn on us is diminished.
+He believes that by merging AI and humans, the chances that AI will be able to turn on us are diminished.

 Elon holds no executive position in Neuralinks.
-Neuroscientists and the like are its other cofounders and seat on the board of directors.
+Neuroscientists and the like are its other co-founders and sit on the board of directors.